PvtDee/PvtDee/README.md

-- 👋 Hi, I’m @PvtDee
+- 👋 Hi, I’m @PvtDee!
 - 🌱 I’m currently learning software developing and very much excited for this journey!
-I'll be happy connect and share knowledge so hit me up!
+I'll be happy to connect and share knowledge so hit me up!

 <!---